Advance Regional Monitoring

 Water quality monitoring is essential for knowing whether or not our waters are safe enough to swim in, fish from, and use for drinking.
 EPA supports regional water quality monitoring programs to produce high quality monitoring data for the lowest cost.

 EPA is also supporting the development of the San Joaquin River Regional Monitoring Program.
 A Proposed Strategy for San Joaquin River Basin Water Quality Monitoring and Assessment was published in 2010, and a Strawman Proposal was developed in 2012 by the Coalition for Urban/Rural Environmental Stewardship, EPA and the California Water Resources Board.
-The San Joaquin Regional monitoring effort is developing a water quality portal with EPA funding.
+Finally, EPA supported the construction of The San Joaquin Regional Water Quality Monitoring website that provides access to water monitoring data, studies, reports, and articles on the San Joaquin River watershed.